christsa/dgrasp/README.md

 ## Demo

 We provide some pretrained models to view the output of our method.
 They are stored in [this folder](./raisimGymTorch/pretrained_policies/).
+For interactive visualizations, you need to open the unity executable in the [raisimUnity](./raisimUnity/linux/) folder

 - To visualize the policy for motion synthesis, run the following from the raisimGymTorch folder:
     ```Shell